-We are further providing our confirmation of compliance covering:
+We are further providing our confirmation of compliance with EU regulation covering:

-- The effectiveness of the functioning of internal quality control systems.
-As indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, EY Albania concluded that our internal control systems are designed appropriately and are operating effectively. - The audit firm's independence practices.
-Moreover, we confirm that an internal review of independence compliance has been conducted. - The policy followed by the audit firm concerning the continuing education of statutory auditors.
+- The effectiveness of the functioning of internal quality control system; as indicated in the section System of Quality Management annual evaluation conclusion as of 30 June 2023 of this report, EY Czech Republic concluded that our internal control systems are designed appropriately and are operating effectively. - The audit firm's independence practices.
+Moreover we confirm that an internal review of independence compliance has been conducted.
+We refer to page 35-38 - The policy followed by the audit firm concerning the continuing education of statutory auditors.
+We refer to page 39-43